Creating a weekly meal plan is a task I personally dislike. However, making our menu plan week after week is one of the simplest ways to save money.

-WEEKLY MEAL PLANNER
+WEEKLY MEAL PLAN

 When it comes to menu planning, the key is just that.
 You absolutely must plan ahead.
 Meal planning is not complicated and does not take much time if you have the tools and tips to help you do just that.

-Sometimes, it just isn’t in the cards to do your own and you need some help.
+Sometimes, it just isn’t in the cards to do your own, and you need some help.
 It is simple to create your weekly meal plan by yourself, but you will need to consider a few things before you do.